Get the latest COVID-19 vaccine updates and find an approved vaccination site near you.

 Optum California is committed to working with federal, state and local health officials to effectively distribute the COVID-19 vaccine to our patients.

 We currently have locations that have been approved for vaccine distribution.
-Due to the limited supply of vaccine, we are unable to schedule appointments at this time.
+Our supply and schedule varies weekly.

 Call our COVID-19 Vaccine Patient Support Hotline

 Based on vaccine availability, your county or local health department may follow a different distribution plan and timeline.
 For information on your eligibility and for details on vaccine distribution locations and how to schedule an appointment, please select your county or city from the list below.
 New information is being provided daily so please check back often for any updates on when and where you can get vaccinated.

 All California residents can check their eligibility for the COVID-19 vaccine by signing up for My Turn (myturn.ca.gov).
 If there are no open appointments, you can sign up to be notified when an appointment becomes available.